piyanshugehani/react-batch-ui/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Contributions are welcomed!
 Please see our contributing guidelines for details.

-## 📄 License

-MIT License - see LICENSE file for details.

 ---